oresults/oresults-connector/README.md

 ```
 oresults-connector 1.1.0
 Otakar Hirš <tech@oresults.eu>
-Tool for automatic upload of start list and result files to Oresutls.eu
+Tool for automatic upload of start list and result files to OResults.

 Supply an "API key" you get from event settings and specify "path" to folder, that will be
 recursivelly watched for file changes.
 Recognized iof xml ResultList and StartList files will get